 S.N.
 Constructor & Description

 1 RandomAccessFile(File file, String mode)

-This creates a random access file stream to read from, and optionally to write to, the file
+This creates a random access file stream to read from, and optionally to write to, the file specified by the File argument.

 RandomAccessFile(File file, String mode)

 This creates a random access file stream to read from, and optionally to write to, a file with the specified name.